nerve-bio/NERVE/README.md

 ## Installation procedure of stand-alone version:
-NERVE can be used as a stand alone verison taking advantage of [Docker](https://www.docker.com/) in Linux systems.
+NERVE can be used as a stand alone version taking advantage of [Docker](https://www.docker.com/) in Linux systems.

 1) Install Docker following [these instructions](https://docs.docker.com/engine/install/) and [the post-installation procedure](https://docs.docker.com/engine/install/linux-postinstall/)
 2) Clone the repository: